-- 1. Select the Super User option in your User definition - 2.
-Configure a default agent - 3.
-Create and have available work day calendar
+- Install Tidal Workload Automation in the TWA default directory (or the examples in this tutorial will not work properly). - Select the Super User option in your User definition. - Configure a default agent. - Create and have available the work day calendar.